Eccentricware/Blitzkarte/README.md

 Players control a country as they cooperate and compete to be among the 3 winners.
 It is a turn based game where players submit orders for their countries in secret, and then orders are simultaneously processed and announced, revealing everyone's true colors.

-Please keep in mind this is a work in progress (v0.1.1).
+Please keep in mind this is a work in progress.
 Game logic and operations have been prioritized over many of the aesthetics, which may currently appear rough or implemented in a non-final state.

 ## Key Features